ozdemirht/generative-ai/RAG0/Readme.md

 ## Introduction

 Documents are downloaded from https://www.gutenberg.org/, Project Gutenberg is an online library of more than 75,000 free eBooks.
-Objective is build a Q&A chatbot that allows user to load a book then talk about a book with LLM.
+Objective is to build a Q&A chatbot that allows user to load a book then talk about a book with LLM.

 It is based on Retrieval Augmented Generation (RAG).
 UI is based on streamlit, LangChain is leveraged to define processing pipelines.

+It will look also look at from operational perspective (especially cost and token usage).
+Where we decide to place a function will have a long term impact.

 ## Pipeline
  1. Ingestion